 While our girlfriends are all of the wonderful things, there is room for evaluation and repositioning.
 Being a good girlfriend doesn't mean blindly accepting harmful behavior.

-Loyalty to a fault is is not admirable or commendable.
+Loyalty to a fault is not admirable or commendable.
 It's unhealthy and a disservice to all parties involved.

-I'm not yet equipped with the language, energy, or desire to jump 100% back into relationship with my friend.
+I'm not yet equipped with the language, energy, or desire to jump 100% back into a relationship with my friend.
 I'm just not.
 So, the best thing I can do is love her from a distance and take care of myself until I can.